Auto ISO and bird photography

 Summary

-Both Subject Tracking and Auto ISO in the OM-1 can substantially improve your success rate in bird photography.
+Both Subject Detection and Auto ISO in the OM-1 can substantially improve your success rate in bird photography.
 Choosing the correct settings, however, requires some good guidance to choose the initial settings, as well as your careful experimentation to refine them.